Parenting Is A Full-Time Job

 Now here’s the thing — parents are busy, overwhelmed, and distracted by the chaotic nature of family life.
 You get a huge amount of information thrown at you from schools and extra-curricular activities.
 There is a tremendous amount expected in terms of processing information and responding in a timely manner.

 Parenting is a bit of a wild ride, don’t you think?

 So to be an effective parent you’ve really gotta maintain a general sense of calm and consistency — and THAT’s where parenting education can help the most.

 6 Criteria of Good Parent Education

-- Clear, concise, actionable with an approach that makes sense to you — parents want strategies and skills that you can put into practice right away.
-But to be honest, strategies can get you into trouble if they aren't used in a framework that makes sense to you.
-Whether it's taking a coach-approach (which is what we teach), or positive parenting, or celebrating calm, a good parenting program offers more than just information – it teaches an APPROACH.
-So you want both -- concrete take-aways AND an approach that speaks to you.
+Parents want strategies and skills that you can put into practice right away.
+But to be honest, strategies can get you into trouble if they aren’t used in a framework that makes sense to you.
+Whether it’s taking a coach-approach (which is what we teach), or positive parenting, or celebrating calm, a good parenting program offers more than just information – it teaches an APPROACH.
+So you want both — concrete takeaways AND an approach that speaks to you.

 Is Coaching For You?

 We can all learn from someone who has been there before.
 Take our quick quiz to find out if coaching’s the right fit for you!